 - Generously apply your favorite BBQ dry rub to all sides of rib rack, top, bottom and sides, and gently press into meat.
 This is not the time to be shy!

 - With rib rack meat-side down, fold foil around it to create a tight seal.
-Transfer to sheet pan.
+Transfer to a sheet pan.

 - Bake in preheated oven until tender and cooked through, about 2 hours.
 Remove and set aside to cool 15 minutes.